kavia-common/jira-confluence-connector-146762-146771/integration_frontend/README.md

 - This frontend expects the backend API described by the provided OpenAPI (FastAPI).
 - Authorization bearer token is stored in localStorage (demo only).
 - Styling uses CSS variables and utility classes aligned with Ocean Professional theme.

+## Environment

+Ensure the following variable is set at build time:
+- NEXT_PUBLIC_BACKEND_URL: Base URL of the backend (e.g., https://vscode-internal-14727-beta.beta01.cloud.kavia.ai:3001)

+You can verify the value at runtime in the Settings page, which logs the resolved base URL to the browser console.